 Studio Art Major

-The program in studio art, in the context of a strong liberal arts setting, is shaped by the Ignatian tradition of depth of thought and imagination.
+The program in studio art, in the context of a strong liberal arts setting, is shaped by depth of thought and imagination.
 Students develop an understanding of art-making as a combination of strong concept and technique.
 Foundational study in painting, printmaking, ceramics, photography, and drawing requires students to think critically, approach problems creatively, and develop strong technical skills.
 As students progress through the program and select a concentration, hey refine technique and develop advanced conceptual skills.
 The end result is the creation of a coherent body of work.
 The studio art program develops students that are fully prepared to embrace heir vocation as professional artists.

 Graphic Design Major

 The rich background of our liberal arts core encourages curiosity about the work and engages students in critical thinking and problem solving.
 Our graphic design program provides theoretical understanding of design principles and technical skills required of a professional designer.
 Students develop promotional materials for many community organizations which results in a heightened sense of civic responsibility.
 A graphic design internship is also required exposing students to a broad range of cultural experiences.
 At the completion of the program students are fully prepared to compete and succeed in the design industry.